gauravmm/HierarchicalPcb/README.md

 This provides a true hierarchical PCB layout engine in KiCad, mirroring its hierarchical schematic capabilities.

 Instead of laying out everything in your final file, you can define a sub-PCB next to your sub-schematic file, and HierarchicalPCB will automatically force the sub-PCB to be laid out exactly like that in the final PCB.
-There's no depth limitation to the nesting.
+There's no depth limitation to the nesting -- in fact, we encourage organizing your PCB layouts for maximum reusability.

+This is inspired by the venerable [`ReplicateLayout`](https://github.com/MitjaNemec/ReplicateLayout) plugin, and is intended to be a more modular, powerful, and flexible replacement.

 ## How To Use